IkariTyux/IkariTyux/README.md

 # IkariTyux
 Hello there,

-I'm a Linux enthusiast from France.<br/>
+I'm a junior DevOps from France.<br/>
 I like to experiment with Linux and other related technologies.<br/>
 Here, you will find my dotfiles, scripts and DevOps projects.<br/>